I am no musician, but I know what I like. I write about songs that deserve to be played forever.

-#9 Dream is the second single from the album.
-This song sounds like a dream, and in fact John said the song came to him in a dream.
+"Dream" is the second single from the album.
+This song sounds like a dream, and in fact, John said the song came to him in a dream.
 He woke up and wrote down the lyrics and melody.
 He said he didn’t really know what the song meant, but he thought it sounded beautiful.
 It does have a great sound to it.

-Nobody Loves You( When You’re Down and Out) this song really makes you feel the sadness John Lennon was experiencing during his separation from Yoko, and how he was feeling with his excesses of alcohol and drugs which can keep you feeling depressed.
+This song really makes you feel the sadness John Lennon was experiencing during his separation from Yoko and how he was feeling with his excesses of alcohol and drugs, which can keep you feeling depressed.
 Beatlesbible.com stated,

 Well, that says the whole story.
 I always imagined Sinatra singing that one, I dunno why.
 He could do a perfect job with it.
 Ya listenin', Frank?
 You need a song that isn't a piece of nothing.
 Here's one for you.
 The horn arrangement - everything's made for you.
 But don't ask me to produce it!